 Injury Attorneys | Restoring LivesTM

-The number of injuries and deaths linked to GM’s faulty ignition switches continue to mount.
-On Monday, July 20, administrators of a fund set up by the automaker to compensate victims updated the totals.
+The number of injuries and deaths linked to faulty General Motors (GM) ignition switches continue to mount.
+On Monday, July 20, 2014, administrators of a fund set up by the automaker to compensate victims updated the totals.

 So far, fund administrators agree that 124 fatalities and 269 injuries resulted from faulty ignition switches, according to a report in U.S. News.
-Attorney Kenneth Feinberg oversees General Motors’ ignition switch compensation fund.
+Attorney Kenneth Feinberg oversees the General Motors ignition switch compensation fund.

 The company has previously acknowledged that employees knew of the problem for approximately 10 years before it issued the 2014 recall.